Blosc/blogsite/posts/blosc2-fancy-indexing.rst

 .. image:: ./images/blosc2-fancy-indexing/fancyIdxNumpyBlosc2ZarrHDF52D.png

+These plots have been generated using a Mac mini with the Apple M4 Pro processor.
+The benchmark is available on the Blosc2 github repo `here <https://github.com/Blosc/python-blosc2/blob/main/bench/ndarray/fancy_index.py>_

 Conclusion
 ----------
 Blosc2 offers a powerful and flexible fancy indexing functionality that is more extensive than that of Zarr and H5Py, while also being able to handle large arrays on-disk without loading them into memory.
 This makes it a great choice for applications that require complex indexing operations on large datasets.